adapter-hub/website/posts/2020/11/adapting-transformers-with-adapterhub.md

 Together with downloading the matching 🤖 from 🤗, 👨🏼‍💻 then can download the adapter from the Hub and integrate it into his own model (⑤).
 In ⑥, he lastly can apply 👩🏾‍💻's adapter for his own purposes.

-In the following, we will have a look at some of this steps in a bit more detail.
+In the following, we will have a look at some of these steps in more detail.

 ## Training an Adapter